hallback01/ConnectFour-Assignment/README.md

 The technology used to implement the AI is minimax.

 # Build requirements
-Python 3.4 or higher
+Python 3.4 or higher (required for godot-cpp)

-CMake 3.18 or higher
+CMake 3.6 or higher

 A C++ compiler with at least the c++14 standard.
 Tested with MSVC(On windows 10) and Clang(On macOS).